JTAG: Adapter hardware

 Adapter hardware varies widely.
 When not integrated into a development board, it involves a short cable to attach to a JTAG connector on the target board; a connection to the debugging host, such as a USB, PCI, or Ethernet link; and enough electronics to adapt the two communications domains (and sometimes provide galvanic isolation).
 A separate power supply may be needed.
-There are both "dumb" adapters, where the host decides and performs all JTAG operations; and "smart" ones, where some of that work is performed inside the adapter, often driven by a microcontroller.
-The "smart" adapters eliminate link latencies for operation sequences that may involve polling for status changes between steps, and may accordingly offer faster throughput.
+There are both dumb adapters, where the host decides and performs all JTAG operations; and smart ones, where some of that work is performed inside the adapter, often driven by a microcontroller.
+The smart adapters eliminate link latencies for operation sequences that may involve polling for status changes between steps, and may accordingly offer higher throughput.

 As of 2018, adapters with a USB link from the host are the most common approach.
-Higher end products often support Ethernet, with the advantage that the debug host can be quite remote.
-Adapters which support high speed trace ports generally include several megabytes of trace buffer and provide high speed links (USB or Ethernet) to get that data to the host.
+Higher-end products often support Ethernet, with the advantage that the debug host can be quite remote.
+Adapters that support high-speed trace ports generally include several megabytes of trace buffer and provide high-speed links (USB or Ethernet) to get that data to the host.

 Parallel port adapters are simple and inexpensive, but they are relatively slow because they use the host CPU to change each bit ("bit banging").
 They have declined in usefulness because most computers in recent years don't have a parallel port.
-Driver support is also a problem, because pin usage by adapters varied widely.
+Driver support is also a problem because pin usage by adapters varied widely.
 Since the parallel port is based on 5V logic level, most adapters lacked voltage translation support for 3.3V or 1.8V target voltages.

-RS-232 serial port adapters also exist, and are similarly declining in usefulness.
+RS-232 serial port adapters also exist and are similarly declining in usefulness.
 They generally involve either slower bit banging than a parallel port, or a microcontroller translating some command protocol to JTAG operations.
-Such serial adapters are also not fast, but their command protocols could generally be reused on top of higher speed links.
+Such serial adapters are also not fast, but their command protocols could generally be reused on top of higher-speed links.

 With all JTAG adapters, software support is a basic concern.
-Many vendors do not publish the protocols used by their JTAG adapter hardware, limiting their customers to the tool chains supported by those vendors.
+Some vendors do not publish the protocols used by their JTAG adapter hardware, limiting their customers to the tool chains supported by those vendors.
 This is a particular issue for "smart" adapters, some of which embed significant amounts of knowledge about how to interact with specific CPUs.